msolefonte/tww2-vco2-submod-economic/docs/README.md

 # Economic Victory Conditions

 Economic victory conditions should be quite similar, so all the factions have the same objectives to achieve it.
-The only exception are horde factions, which have to obtain money from raiding, as they can not hold settlements.
+In addition, only standard factions are going to have this kind of victory, which means it is not going to be available for horde factions.

-## Conditions
+## Conditionss

-### Normal factions

 * Have at least 500000 money
 * Have 90000 income at the start of the turn
 * Have access to all the resources

-### Horde factions

-* Have at least 500000 money
-* Earn 50000 from raiding

 ## Mods supported